 It wasn’t long before Penhaligon began creating his own lotions, potions and wonderful scents for his clients – and the perfume house of Penhaligon’s was born.
 London society was impressed – and even more importantly, so was the Royal Family, who appointed William Penhaligon as Royal Barber and Perfumer to the Royal Court, during Queen Victoria‘s reign.
 In 1903, Queen Alexandra granted Penhaligon’s its first Royal Warrant.
 Fast forward to today, and Penhaligon’s still proudly holds two of these prestigious Warrants – from the Duke of Edinburgh (granted in 1956) and The Prince of Wales (1988).

-Some Penhaligon’s creations are a nod to the past: Hammam Bouquet (created in 1872) was inspired by the Piccadilly Turkish Bath where William first worked.
+Some Penhaligon’s creations are an elegant nod to the past: Hammam Bouquet (created in 1872) was inspired by the Piccadilly Turkish Bath where William first worked.
 Blenheim Bouquet – as worn by Winston Churchill – was conceived for the Duke of Marlborough in 1902.

-But there are seriously exciting things happening right now at Penhaligon’s, which have perfumistas buzzing: contemporary inspirations include backstage at the ballet: a recent collaboration is Iris Prima, created by top nose Alberto Morillas, which ‘introduces an intimate, musky leather note to represent the pointe shoe and then light touches of sandalwood, vetiver, vanilla and benzoin, to signify the soul of ancient theatres’.
-And do have a sniff of Vaara: a blend of spices, saffron and juicy quince, with a heart that evokes a Majarajah’s summer palace at Balsamand: twin rose notes twining round Indian magnolia, freesia and iris.
+And there are seriously exciting things happening right now at Penhaligon’s, which have perfumistas buzzing.
+Contemporary inspirations include Iris Prima, created by top nose Alberto Morillas after spending time backstage at the London Ballet, which ‘introduces an intimate, musky leather note to represent the pointe shoe and then light touches of sandalwood, vetiver, vanilla and benzoin, to signify the soul of ancient theatres’.
+And do make sure to have a sniff of Vaara: a blend of spices, saffron and juicy quince, with a heart that evokes a Maharajah’s summer palace at Balsamand: twin rose notes twining round Indian magnolia, freesia and iris.

 Please wait - loading perfume house fragrances...